Multi Currency Credit Default Swaps Quanto effects and FX devaluation jumps: Results

 whereas we have produced low spread scenarios and high spread scenarios by choosing two different values for $Y_0$, the first one, $y^L =-4.089$, such that the resulting CDS par spread term structure is flat at around 100 bps, and the second one, $y^H =-2.089$ such to produce a flat CDS par spread term structure with a value of around 740 bps.

-Figures \ref{fig:kGammaLow} and \ref{fig:kGammaHigh} show, in line with the nature of the approximation \eqref{eqn:gamma2k}, that the approximation is less accurate for higher maturities, as evident in both charts by comparing blue lines (short maturities) with red lines (long maturities), and for higher values of CDS spreads, as highlighted by the comparison between Figure \ref{fig:kGammaHigh} (high spreads) and Figure \ref{fig:kGammaLow} (low spreads).
+Figures \ref{fig:kGammaLow} and \ref{fig:kGammaHigh} show, in line with the nature of the approximation \eqref{eqn:gamma2k}, that the approximation is less accurate for higher maturities, as evident in both charts by comparing blue lines (short maturities) with red lines (long maturities){.
+It is also less accurate} and for higher values of CDS spreads, as highlighted by the comparison between Figure \ref{fig:kGammaHigh} (high spreads) and Figure \ref{fig:kGammaLow} (low spreads).